ClaudiaSouza1812/CS50-Finance/README.md

 The web site also has a page with the history of transactions and another one to check the stocks prices in real time.

 # Technical description:
-Developed dinamically with Python, Flask, Jinja, SQL, HTML, CSS, JavaScript, jQuery and Bootstrap.
+Dynamic developed with Python, Flask, Jinja, SQL, HTML, CSS, JavaScript, jQuery and Bootstrap.